UltraTimon/shiny-train/README.md

-# Unit tests for C using MinUnit
+# Linked List in C

-This is a demonstration of how to create unit tests for C code.
-This is done using the MinUnit framework.
+This is a linked list, implemented in C.